entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/kubernetes-install.md

-# Run Entando Directly on Kubernetes
+# Install Entando on Kubernetes

 ## Prerequisites